KSAH-42/RabbitOM/README.md

 * Onvif integration will comes with deep integration events support, ptz, io, config, discovery, etc..

 * ⚠️ COMING REFACTORY: the RtspClient class WILL BE REMOVED totally and willbe REPLACED by a better implementation with immutable types and builder, and other nices things

+ About thread safety:

+As mentioned below, most of classs are thread safe except sdp classes and rtp classes.
+Rtp sample and frame builder are not thread safety there are design to be incorporated as a single member on a media pipeline that run a seperate thread.
+In others words theses rtp classes are design to used only inside a thread.
+Any interaction with that, calls must be marshalled.

 # How to receive raw rtp packets using the rtsp client ?